Foreign trade of the United States: History

+Recent U.S. Tariff policy developments

+In January 2026, U.S. President Donald Trump threatened to impose a 100 percent tariff on Canadian imports if Canada proceeded with a potential trade agreement involving the People’s Republic of China.
+Trump stated that Canada could serve as a conduit for Chinese goods entering the U.S. market, and indicated that tariffs could be imposed immediately.
+The announcement occurred amid ongoing tensions in U.S.–Canada trade relations and broader discussions over trade policies with China.
+Canadian officials clarified that Ottawa was not pursuing a comprehensive free trade agreement with China, and noted that recent discussions were limited to addressing specific tariff issues.

+In May 2026, tariffs on imported cars were increased from 15% to 25% under the Trump administration.
+The measure affected European exporters, particularly Germany, whose automotive industry plays a major role in its economy.
+The Kiel Institute for the World Economy estimated that the tariffs could reduce Germany’s economic output by about €15 billion (around $18 billion) in the long term.

 Balance of trade

 The US last had a trade surplus in 1975.
 In 1985, the United States began running a persistent trade deficit with China.
 During the 1990s, the overall U.S. trade deficit expanded, particularly with Asian economies.
 By 2012, the U.S. trade deficit, along with the federal budget deficit and public debt, reached record or near-record levels.

 Though the U.S. trade deficit has been stubborn, and tends to be the largest by dollar volume of any nation, even the most extreme months as measured by percent of GDP there are nations that are far more noteworthy.
 Case in point, post 2015 Nepal earthquake, Nepal's trade gap (in goods & services) was a shocking 33.3% of GDP although heavy remittances considerably offset that number.
 According to the U.S. Department of Commerce Bureau of Economic Analysis (BEA), January 27, 2017, report, the GDP "increased 4.0 percent, or $185.5 billion, in the fourth quarter of 2016 to a level of $18,860.8 billion."

 Over the long run, nations with trade surpluses tend also to have a savings surplus.
 The U.S. generally has developed lower savings rates than its trading partners, which have tended to have trade surpluses.
 Germany, France, Japan, and Canada have maintained higher savings rates than the U.S. over the long run.

 According to Carla Norrlöf, there are three main benefits to trade deficits for the United States: